hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/JupyterLab.md

 ## Kernels

-The following JupyterLab kernel are installed:

-* Python3
-* R
+### Python

+By default the Python3 kernel from the Anaconda3 environment is installed.
+You can create further kernels by creating new conda environments as well.

 ### R

+To use R with Jupyterlab you can either install use R from the UBELIX software modules or a custom Anaconda3 environment.

-verify that the module *IRkernel* is loaded
+To use R from the UBELIX software modules ensure that the R module is loaded and the `IRkernel` package is installed before starting `jupyter-compute`

 ```
-module load IRkernel
+module load R
+R
+> install.packages('IRkernel')
 ```

 ## Packages